ping, ping6 - send ICMP ECHO_REQUEST to network hosts

 8-bit Differentiated Services (DS), consisting of: bits 0-1 of separate data (ECN will be used, here), and bits 2-7 of Differentiated Services Codepoint (DSCP).

-| -R Record route.
+| -R Record Route.
 (IPv4 only)

 Includes the RECORD_ROUTE option in the ECHO_REQUEST packet and displays the route buffer on returned packets.